fortrabbit/help/docs/craft-3-about.md

 ---

 template:         article
-reviewed:         2021-12-10
+reviewed:         2022-02-11
-title:            About Craft on fortrabbit
+title:            Getting started with Craft CMS on fortrabbit
-naviTitle:        About Craft on fortrabbit
+naviTitle:        Craft CMS on fortrabbit
 order:            1
 lead:             Craft 3 is the CMS you and your clients will love.
 We love it too.
 Our aim is to help you — the developer — to successfully develop and deploy Craft here.
 This is your entry point.
 group:            craft